Hyper4Rail Logo

 About This Survey

 Welcome to the Hyper4Rail Stakeholder survey.
-This survey is designed to gather expert opinions on the relative importance of various criteria for the development of a new ultra high-speed ground transport system throughout Europe.
+This survey aims to gather expert opinions on the relative importance of various criteria for the development of a new super high-speed ground transport system throughout Europe.

 How Pairwise Comparison Works